Josefrino/dart_2048_game/README.md

 - Print the game board: ✅
 - Randomly spawn the number 2 on the board: ✅
 - Implement the slide left function on one row function: ✅
+- Right down a list of taks needed to complete the project.

 -> Upcomming changes
 Ordered by priority